Disvster/printf/to-do.md

 **It's almost done!! yay us!!!11!1!!1**

-- [ ] only thing missing is the things left to-do from yesterday
+- [x] only thing missing is the things left to-do from yesterday
    - need to detect null values for the va_arg variable and skip the print
    - with this we could avoid both errors above w/o having to hard code edge cases
 - [ ] when everything is done try to implement ft_sub_printf
-- [ ] change headers/var names, make each project unique
+- [x] change headers/var names, make each project unique

+- [x] change ft_strchr name for no conflicts